-The study tracked all the new drugs approved by the FDA in 1998 and looked at all the additional uses that those 30-or-so approved drugs acquired afterwards.
-It found that from 150 new medical uses, nearly 60 percent got discovered by unaffiliated practicing doctors. — The major role of clinicians in the discovery of off-label drug therapies, Harold J. DeMonaco, Ayfer Ali, and Eric Von Hippel, Pharmacotherapy, 2006 Learn more↩︎
+The study tracked every drug approved by the FDA in 1998, looking at new medical uses discovered for those 30-or-so drugs since coming on the market.
+And of the 150 new medical uses reported, it found that close to 60 percent were discovered by practicing doctors unaffiliated with any research organization. — The major role of clinicians in the discovery of off-label drug therapies, Harold J. DeMonaco, Ayfer Ali, and Eric Von Hippel, Pharmacotherapy, 2006 Learn more↩︎

 We’ve seen conflicting reports on promising treatments for COVID-19.
 When do you think we’ll start having definitive answers?

 COVID-19 has certainly triggered a frenzy of activity in drug testing, but we have to guard against dumb luck contaminating the results of trials.

 When people are running lots of clinical studies—in particular smaller ones—with lots of drug candidates, a few drugs might end up looking good through nothing more than sheer luck.
 Those hit the headlines, and we quietly ignore the unlucky drugs.
 In science, that’s related to what’s called the Proteus phenomenon.10

 So the next step is to confirm the results in more trials, but I think we’ll still get to the truth very quickly.
 Governments and drug companies will throw money at the problem.
 The regulatory barriers will be low.
 And the drugs won’t have to be better than safe and effective old drugs.